-- Appeal to the Academic Division Director Program Director and Dean of the College.
-If the student is not satisfied with the result of his or her meeting with the faculty member or the department’s designee, he or she can appeal the decision to the Academic Division Director Program Director and College Dean.
+- Appeal to the Academic Division Director or Program Director and Dean of the College.
+If the student is not satisfied with the result of his or her meeting with the faculty member or the department’s designee, he or she can appeal the decision to the Academic Division Director or Program Director and College Dean.
 To do so the student shall submit a letter not to exceed two typed pages to the College Dean within 3 university business days from the date of receiving the faculty member decision on the appeal unless additional time is requested and approved by the Vice President of Academic Affairs.
 The letter must include an explanation of the disputed elements in the student’s reported dishonesty, and a clear statement of what outcome the student seeks.
 The student may attach materials previously submitted to the faculty member, but no additional materials are to be submitted.
 The Division Director and/or Program Director or Dean will meet with the student within 5 university business days after the receipt of the letter.
 The College Dean will respond, in writing, to the student, faculty member and Vice President of Academic Affairs within two university business days after the meeting.
 For first and second offenses the College Dean’s decision is final.